 The 75% benefit is only the visible benefit.
 The invisible benefits and also the indirect benefits will be even more.

 Hope you liked it.
 Please comment your responses.

-Looking at this world, we realise incomplete knowledge works.
+Looking at this world, we realize incomplete knowledge works.
 People in ancient times didn’t know Newton’s Laws or Automobile Engineering.
-Nevertheless, they were able to develop oxcarts and hand-pulled carts using wheels.
+Nevertheless, they could develop oxcarts and hand-pulled carts using wheels.
 These constructs allowed people to move from one place to another and transport goods although they were very slow and cumbersome.
 We didn’t need complete knowledge of motion to create transportation mechanisms.
 Yes, the better knowledge we have, the better invention we are going to do.
-This is one of the beauty of our universe.
+This is one of the beauties of our universe.